darkdr1ver/darkdr1ver/README.md

 ![CodeWars profile](https://www.codewars.com/users/matthewJull/badges/large)

-- 👋 Hi, I’m @matthewJull, IT teacher and enthusiast.
+- 👋 Hi, I’m @matthewJull, an IT teacher/enthusiast.
 - 🌱 I’m eager to collaborate on interesting projects!

 ### You can check my projects here: